xxlvincent/TorontoBikesSQL/README.md

 Conclusion
 -----------
 This analysis provides insights into bike share ridership patterns, highlighting the most popular days, user types, and trip durations.
 The data shows that Wednesday is the busiest day, Casual Members make up the majority of users, and average trip durations are around 14 minutes.
 Union Station is a key hub, with a high volume of start and end trips.
 These findings can inform bike share service improvements and infrastructure development to meet user needs.
-Feel free to customize it to fit your needs!